-In the real world you work hard, often without much time for a break.
-You have to eat quickly and that usually means junk food.
+In the real world, you work hard, often without much time for a break.
+You have to eat quickly, and that usually means junk food.
 Protein bars are for those times you need to eat on the run and still want it to be healthy.
-To help you, I have analyzed 38 different brands of protein bars to find the healthiest choices.
+To help you, I have analyzed 38 different brands of protein bars to find the most nutritious choices.

 Each of the "averaged" bars has about 220 calories.
 To see how well these bars stack up nutritionally over time, I multiplied all the bars by 10.
 Assuming each bar was the only thing you could eat for a day, eating 10 would bring you up to the recommended daily allowance of between 2,000 and 2,4000 calories a day.
 Now I knew the calories were correct, but how did everything else compare?

 Fat was the first target.
 According to the American Heart Association, a healthy diet should consist of foods that are no higher than 30% fat.
 Bars that had more were eliminated.

 Then I rated the bars on their sodium content.
 According to the United States Department of Agriculture (USDA), the maximum amount of sodium the average American should consume is 2,400 mg or less.
 Any bars that had sodium levels in excess of 3,000 mg were cut.